 As we all know, the Espresso machine is not only for Vietnam-extracted Espresso, which in other functions that is emulsifying (steam milk) to do dishes latte or cappucino “floating.”
 And to produce steam for this, the steam tank in the machine will heat the water to 100°C.

 The problem is that the extraction temperature of Espresso is often lower than the boiling point (91-96 o C).
 So, with older espresso machines, the water is only heated to the right temperature to extract Espresso coffee, then wait for the boiling temperature to steam the milk.
 That is not to mention that the pressure also fluctuates and is unstable if you do many things simultaneously.

 That’s why we need two boilers – Double Boilers, or another solution – Heat exchanger or Thermoblock

 The boiler has a heating element with two thermostats in single boiler machines.
 A thermostat is within the ideal temperature range for brewing coffee.
 The other is used to boil water and create steam.

 A Heat Exchanger (HX) Espresso machine includes a boiler for steam extraction – the boiler has only one job to maintain a high enough temperature to supply steam.

 There will be one (or several) spiral copper tube heat exchanger systems going through the pot in the boiler.
-When you brew Espresso, a pump will bring cold water (from the water source) through the heat exchanger tube system and heated by the water in the boiler and then to the extraction group.
+When you brew Espresso, a pump will bring cold water (from the water source) through the heat exchanger tube system, heated by the water in the boiler, and then to the extraction group.